Best 8 inch Subwoofers in 2019 – 6 Great Options for Your Car

 Table of Contents

-One of the most powerful 8-inch subwoofers around, this can hit a peak power of 600W.
+One of the most powerful subwoofers of this size around, this can hit a peak power of 600W.
 Of course, it’s the RMS that counts most, but this comes in at a respectable 400W too.
 You should be able to count on this subwoofer to deliver loud music consistently.

 I particularly like the fact that it comes with a remote control.
 The simple dial lets you adjust the volume quickly, which is handy when you’re driving through a quiet area.